Mendota Mdewakanton Dakota Tribal Community: Highway 55 reroute

 Shortly after the formation of the MMDTC, the community was a prominent body in the protest of the rerouting of Highway 55, whose proposed route threatened important Dakota sites such as Coldwater Springs.
 The Mendota community, along with the American Indian Movement and Earth First!, fought for the Minnesota Department of Transportation to adjust its plans to preserve these spaces.
 After years of protesting, in which the protesters faced violent police raids and winter conditions, and court proceedings, MNDOT consented to install a lining that would protect the water source of the spring, thereby allowing construction of the highway while protecting the natural habitat.

 Federal recognition

-The Mendota Mdewakanton Dakota Tribal Community has sought federal recognition since its formation in 1997.
-Initially denied, the community is still fighting for the right to be acknowledged its sovereignty by the U.S. government.
-The Mendota community is descended from prominent Dakota chiefs, particularly Little Crow, and so is working to be seen as a federally recognized tribe, with the concomitant powers and rights, as it has lineage that connects it to not only Dakota families, but famous ones at that.
+The Mendota Dakhóta Community has aspired to formal recognition by the United States Government for generations, and formal efforts in that regard have taken place since the 1990s.
+The Community has been hampered by obstacles both financial and administrative, but hopes to submit its first complete formal petition under US CFR 34 in the near future.